trozodejamon/CMINT/README.md

 ## Yet to be done
 1. Arrays [] - entering balanced [] is already supported by the line editing routine, but not by the interpreter.
 2. Break from loop.
-3. Pin GPIO input/output \\> and \\<
-4. I would like to add some basic support for fixed-point math.
+3. I would like to add some basic support for fixed-point math.

 ## Differences from the original MINT
 1. CMINT will abort input or execution with an error message, whereas original Z80 MINT often will continue.